nighthawkcoders/nighthawk_csp/_posts/2022-04-17-proctored-MCQ1.md

-### **2020 Tri 3 Week 5: 4/18 - 4/25**, AP Preparation Week 1.
+### **2020 Tri 3 Week 5: 4/18 - 4/25**, AP Preparation Week 1
-There will be two weeks of AP Test Study or PBL Coding based off your goals.
+There will be two weeks of AP Test Study or PBL Coding based off your goals

 #### Activities.
 * AP Testers